meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 Each AWS project which now gets this Landing Zone assigned will be setup to receive the Cloud Formation Stack Instance setup.

-The following parameter can be used in the StackSet template:
+The following parameters can be used in the StackSet template:

 | Parameter    | Description                                                                              |
 | ------------ | :--------------------------------------------------------------------------------------- |